 New year, new marketing strategy!
-If you are a member of business-to-business company and are scratching your head wondering what approach you should take with PPC in 2021, these four tips may give you the push you need to develop a master plan.
+If you are a member of a business-to-business company and are scratching your head wondering what approach you should take with PPC in 2023, these four tips may give you the push you need to develop a master plan.

 Focus on High-Volume Keywords